cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                 [--err-invalid-link {true,false}] [--err-memory-access {true,false}] [--err-memory-object {true,false}]
                 [--err-unsupported-block-operation {true,false}] [--err-text-buffer-overflow {true,false}]
                 [--err-invalid-format {true,false}] [--err-graphics-buffer-overflow {true,false}]
-                [--err-runtime-check-failed {true,false}] input
+                [--err-runtime-check-failed {true,false}] [input]

-Partially decompile a text mlog file into Mindcode source file.
+Load mlog code from a file  or  an  in-game  processor  for  further  processing  (partially decompiling into a Mindcode source, running on the internal emulator or sending to an in-game processor).

 named arguments:
   -h, --help             show this help message and exit

 Input/output:
   input                  Mlog text file to be decompiled into Mindcode  source  file.
+When -w extract is used, the input
+                         file must not be specified.
+  --output-mlog [OUTPUT_MLOG]
+                         output file to receive decompiled Mindcode (doesn't produce an output when not specified).
+  --output-decompiled [OUTPUT_DECOMPILED]
-  -o, --output [OUTPUT]  Output file to receive decompiled Mindcode (doesn't produce an output when not specified).
+                         output file to receive decompiled Mindcode (doesn't produce an output when not specified).
   --output-directory OUTPUT-DIRECTORY
-                         specifies the directory where the output files will be placed -w, --watcher [{load-mlog}]
+                         specifies the directory where the output files will be placed -w, --watcher [{update,update-all,upgrade-all,force-update-all,extract}]
-                         use Mlog Watcher to obtain the mlog code to process (default: selected). selected    load the code from the selected processor in the game --watcher-version {v0,v1}
+                         use Mlog Watcher to obtain or send the mlog code from/to the game (default: update). extract          load code from the selected processor in the game update           send code loaded from a file to the selected processor --watcher-version {v0,v1}
                          specifies the version of the Mlog Watcher mod --watcher-port {0..65535}